BritishPandaChick/100-days-of-code/log.md

 **Thoughts** This challenge took me a lot longer than the hour requirement.
 The problem I had with my cheesecake were the sides.
 The sides of the cheesecake were much bigger than the top.
 I played with the height on the top and sides to see why they weren't fitting together to look like a whole cheesecake.
 A couple hours later, I realized I needed to set the width of the side to 67.5% instead of just 67%.
 Once I changed the width measurement, everything started to fit the right way.
 I need to make sure I double check my measurements since I typed in the measurements wrong on a few of the cherries.

 **Link(s) to work**: [Daily CSS Images Challenge Day 14-Cheesecake](https://codepen.io/BritishPandaChick/full/yodbvr/)

+### Day 23: September 8, 2017
+**Today's Progress**: Created a slice of pie for Daily CSS Image challenge.

+**Thoughts** After looking at some sample projects others have done, I tried building something similar to one of the examples I found on CodePen.
+Decided to go with a basic pie.
+Originally was planning on having a whipped cream topping, but wasn't having much luck getting it to appear on the browser.
+Decided to scrap the whipped cream after trying for an hour.
+The pie filling itself was originally a challenge because it wasn't appearing in CodePen.
+I double checked my code and discovered I missed a . before the pie class name.
+Once I made the changes, everything started to appear like a pie slice.

+**Link(s) to work**: [Daily CSS Images Challenge Day 15-Pie](https://codepen.io/BritishPandaChick/full/dzxoby/)